 Dog biscuits come in all shapes, sizes, and quality levels.
 When you take a closer look at their labels, you’ll notice most are made from corn, wheat, and other fillers.
 Those famous bone-shaped biscuits--their top ingredients are wheat flour, wheat bran, bone meal, and poultry by-product meal.

 - White Flour

 Foods that have these items are using cheap ingredients to create a bad diet for your doggo.
 Avoid buying foods with fillers to protect your pups' health.
 Companies that use these filler ingredients to supplement real ingredients are focusing more on making a profit, more than on your best friend’s well-being.
 Prioritize shopping from companies that have your furtastic dog’s back.

 A Better Biscuit

 When choosing a dog biscuit for your best friend, you do not have to feed them doggie junk food.
-Instead select minimally processed, free-range, and grain-free treats.
+Instead select minimally processed, free-range, and grain-free snacks and biscuits.
 When you see a long list of ingredients, with vague ingredients that say “meat” or “meal” without distinction, your doggo is likely receiving highly processed meat chock-full of cheap fillers.